 If the VA increases your disability rating, you may be eligible to claim a federal tax refund in the year when the VA takes the action.
 If you’re a combat-disabled veteran being granted Combat-Related Special Compensation (CRSC) after an award for Concurrent Retirement and Disability, you may be eligible for a tax refund in the year the CRSC is granted.

-A new law, the Combat-Injured Veterans Tax Fairness Act of 2016, aims to return $78 million to 14,000 disabled veterans who improperly had taxes withheld from their disability severance payments.
-The Department of Defense is notifying affected veterans that they should file amended returns to receive their refunds.
+The Combat-Injured Veterans Tax Fairness Act of 2016 aims to provide tax refunds to an estimated 130,000 disabled veterans who improperly had taxes withheld from their disability severance payments.
+The Department of Defense mailed letters in July 2018 to notify affected veterans that they should file amended returns to receive their refunds.

 GI Bill Education Benefits